-Conservation groups sue feds to protect some Pacific Northwest old-growth forests
+Conservation groups sue feds to protect old-growth forests

 “We’re looking to create landscapes that withstand and recover more quickly from wildfire, drought and other disturbances,” Jeffries told Oregon Public Broadcasting at the time.
 “We’re not looking to take every grand fir and white fir out of the forests.”

-But the lawsuit filed Tuesday said the government’s environmental assessment did not adequately address scientific uncertainty surrounding the effectiveness of thinning, especially thinning large trees, for fire risk reduction.
+But the lawsuit said the government’s environmental assessment did not adequately address scientific uncertainty surrounding the effectiveness of thinning, especially thinning large trees, for fire risk reduction.
 The groups said the thinning and logging of large trees “can actually increase fire severity.”

-The lawsuit, filed in federal court in Pendleton, Ore., said there’s overwhelming evidence that large trees play a critical role in maintaining biodiversity and mitigating climate change and that there is a lack of those trees in Eastern Oregon after “more than a century of high-grade logging.”
+The lawsuit, filed in federal court in Pendleton, Oregon, said there’s overwhelming evidence that large trees play a critical role in maintaining biodiversity and mitigating climate change and that there is a lack of those trees in Eastern Oregon after “more than a century of high-grade logging.”

 The U.S. Forest Service said it doesn’t comment on pending or active lawsuits.